 Discover the untold story of the “tractor wars,” the twenty-year period that introduced power farming—the most fundamental change in world agriculture in hundreds of years.

+Before John Deere, Ford, and International Harvester became icons of American business, they were competitors in a forgotten battle for the farm.
 By the turn of the twentieth century, four million people had left rural America and moved to cities, leaving the nation’s farms shorthanded for the work of plowing, planting, cultivating, harvesting, and threshing.
 That’s why the introduction of the tractor is an innovation story as essential as man’s landing on the moon.